PrestaShop/prestafraud/README.md

 ## About

-Protect your store from fraudulent payments
+Protect your business, get help to make it grow peacefully and keep an eye on risky orders.

 ## Reporting issues